thinkst/canarytools-docs/docs/flocks-settings/default-ignore-list.md

 If you want to ignore traffic from a specific IP address and/or traffic hitting a specific port on your Birds, you can use these endpoints.

 There are times when you see alerts that are generated from known, expected IPs (such as scanners).
-In cases like this, you can add the known IP to an Ignore List which allows your Flock to filter traffic and only alerted you on unexpected incidents.
+In cases like this, you can add the known IP to an Ignore List which allows your Flock to filter traffic and only alerts you on unexpected incidents.

 ::: tip
 These endpoints will set the Ignore Lists for specified Flocks.
 For Globally defined Ignore lists, you can take a look at the [Console Settings](/console-settings/ignore-lists.html#default-ignore-lists).